-I have moved to a special space in Melbourne to launch Australia’s first South Asian Women’s Wellness Space – The Soul House.
+I have moved houses and created a special space in Melbourne to launch Australia’s first South Asian Women’s Wellness Space (Soul House).
 This page here is dedicated to those who would like to stay or visit us.

-For organisations / people who work in the wellness, mental health or women’s support space I have a few links on this page.
+For organisations / people who work in the wellness, mental health or women’s support space I have a few links on this page for you too.

 What is the South Asian Women’s Wellness Space?
 (SAWWS aka Soul House)

-It’s a large residence on one acre with 3 cottages amidst lush green gardens, just one hour from Melbourne CBD.
-The residence is dedicated to the wellness of women.
+It’s a large residence on a few acres with 3 cottages amidst lush green gardens by Edna Walling, just one hour from Melbourne CBD.
+Previously called the fairytale cottage and home to author Paul Jennings (remember Around The Twist?!).
+The residence is now dedicated to the wellness of women.
 Pyarfully [with love] I call it the Soul House.
 It’s a place you can feel welcomed, loved and accepted for you who you are with no judgment or pressure from anyone.
 Recently I wrote about my Soul House in the Himalayas that helped me tremendously – you can read that here.

 If you are a donor/supporter/all: I wrote about the wellness space fundraiser, the reason behind why I am doing this now – here.